What is relationship drift?

 It's not just you.
 Harvard's Making Caring Common project has documented what researchers call an epidemic of loneliness — 36% of Americans report feeling lonely "frequently" or "almost all the time," and the problem has only deepened since their original 2021 report.
 The pattern is consistent: people care about their relationships but struggle to maintain them as daily life crowds out the effort it takes to stay connected.

-Tempo is memorist's relationship tracker.
-Every time you write an entry and mention someone by name or tag them, memorist quietly records that interaction.
-Over time, it builds a picture of how often you're connecting with the people in your life.
-When the gap between mentions gets longer than your usual rhythm, Tempo sends a gentle nudge.
-Not a guilt trip.
+With Tempo, you choose the people who matter and set how often you want to stay in touch — a cadence from weekly to yearly.
+Every time you write an entry and mention someone by name or tag them, memorist records that interaction.
+When it's been longer than the cadence you set, Tempo sends a gentle nudge.
+Not a guilt trip — streaks don't work for friendships.
 Just a quiet signal that someone might be drifting.

-Say you tag your friend Sarah in entries regularly — coffee last Tuesday, a phone call two weeks ago, dinner last month.
-Tempo learns your natural rhythm with Sarah.
-If six weeks go by with no mention of her, Tempo surfaces that.
+Say you want to stay close to your friend Sarah, so you set a monthly Tempo for her.
+You tag her in entries as you go — coffee last Tuesday, a phone call two weeks ago.
+If a month passes with no mention of her, Tempo surfaces that.
 You don't need reminders or a spreadsheet of friendships.
-You just journal the way you normally would, and Tempo does the rest.
+You just journal the way you normally would, keep Tempo set for the people you care about, and let the nudges do the rest.
 Learn more about Tempo and how it works.

 How Tempo works

-Tracks mentions: Every time you tag someone in a journal entry, Tempo records the interaction.
+Tracks mentions: Every time you tag someone in a journal entry, memorist records the interaction and notes when you last mentioned them.
 You don't need to do anything extra — just journal and tag naturally.

-Surfaces gaps: When someone goes quiet in your journal for longer than your usual rhythm, Tempo flags it.
+Surfaces gaps: When someone goes quiet in your journal for longer than the cadence you chose, Tempo flags them as off-tempo.
 Not a guilt trip — a gentle signal.

 Nudges gently: The goal isn't to add pressure.
 It's to give you the awareness to act before a connection fades beyond easy repair.